mdemuth/hyper-item/README.md

 #### 3.3.9. `accept-profile`
 A localized label for the link.
 The value of the `accept-profile` property may be used by the Hyper-Item client to aid in content negotiation.
-If a value is specified it SHOULD be used as the `Accept-Profile` header.
+If a value is specified it SHOULD be used as the `Accept-Profile` header as described in [Negotiating Profiles](https://profilenegotiation.github.io/I-D-Accept--Schema/I-D-accept-schema).

 #### 3.3.10. `render`
 A rendering hint.